 An adjustable rate mortgage, or ARM, starts with a low introductory interest rate for a set period of time, generally five or seven years.
 The rate, as well as the principal and interest payment, is fixed during that initial period, but after that time the rate adjusts up or down depending on the terms of the loan program and the index that it is tied to.

-For example, with a 7/1 ARM the rate will be fixed for the first seven years and adjust annually each year thereafter.
+For example, with a 5/1 ARM the rate will be fixed for the first five years and adjust annually each year thereafter.

 - FHA ARM Loans

 eLEND offers adjustable rate financing for owner occupied homes as well as vacation and investment properties, and for homes with one to four units.

 Do I Qualify for an Adjustable Rate Mortgage?

 Qualification requirements will vary depending on which type of adjustable rate mortgage you apply for, but will be based on several factors including:

 - Credit history and score

 - The amount of income you earn